Seagate/cortx/doc/scaleout/README.rst

  - Statsd and Kibana

-5. Configure the components of CORTX by referring to `Configuring Components <doc/scaleout/Configuring_CORTX_Components.rst>`_.
+5. Configure the components of CORTX by referring to `Configuring Components <Configuring_CORTX_Components.rst>`_.
 The components are listed below in the order in which they have to be configured.

  - S3 (AuthServer and HAProxy)